-A freshwater farm plan must contain maps that show your intended new physical works (if any) to be undertaken on the farm to ensure you deliver on your Action Plan.
+A freshwater farm plan must contain maps that show your intended new physical works (if any) to be undertaken on the orchard or vineyard to ensure you deliver on your Action Plan.
 This map will be a key assessment tool for auditors when they assess compliance with the Action Plan.